 Major research interests

-Themes: Theories of social justice and injustice -Governance, Dispossession, Alienation, Epistemic Erasure, Storytelling and social change -Theorising environments, Institutions, Values and spaces -Community-based research, Ethnographic approaches, Community-engaged and policy-engaged mixed methods approaches -Intergenerational photovoice and related arts-based and visual methods - Global governance, Health, Development politics - Anti-racist and feminist approaches to knowledge construction - Activism, Social movements, Protest and solidarity-building (globally and particularly in Indonesia, Zimbabwe and Canada/First Nations territory) - United Nations Declaration on the Rights of Indigenous Peoples - Conceptualisations of nature-society relations, Relational histories and connections to place, Colonialism and decolonisation, Research methods, Anti-colonial methods, Ethics in collaborative research, environmental racism and structural injustice
+Themes: Theories of social justice and injustice -Governance, Dispossession, Alienation, Epistemic Erasure, Storytelling and social change -Theorising environments, Institutions, Values and spaces - Climate change, climate injustice, migration and displacement - Community-based research, Ethnographic approaches, Community-engaged and policy-engaged mixed methods approaches -Intergenerational photovoice and related arts-based and visual methods - Global governance, Health, Development politics - Anti-racist and feminist approaches to knowledge construction - Activism, Social movements, Protest and solidarity-building (globally and particularly in Indonesia, Zimbabwe and Canada/First Nations territory) - United Nations Declaration on the Rights of Indigenous Peoples - Conceptualisations of nature-society relations, Relational histories and connections to place, Colonialism and decolonisation, Research methods, Anti-colonial methods, Ethics in collaborative research, environmental racism and structural injustice

 PhD, Geography, University of Cambridge